End-to-End Tutorial

 git commit -m "Add docs content"

-git push origin <your-branch>Replace <your-branch> with the branch configured in your project (often main).
+git push origin mainReplace main with the branch configured in your project if you use a different branch.

 When the build finishes, your docs are live at your-project.jamdesk.app.
 See Deployment for details.

-Make your docs production-ready with your own domain.
+Make your docs production-ready with your own domain when you are ready to use it outside the Jamdesk subdomain.

 - Go to Settings → Domains in the Jamdesk dashboard